How The Sports Nutrition Association are tackling misinformation about nutrition advice in the fitness space

 2 years ago

-The 4 red flags that show you’ve got yourself ‘bad’ personal trainer
+The 4 red flags that show you’ve got yourself a ‘bad’ personal trainer

 Like finding a therapist, getting the right PT for you is a crucial but sometimes…